vuquocan1987/QuizzApiWiki/restful-api-implementation.md

 </summary>

 <bloquote>
 Explain briefly how your API meets REST principles.
-Focus specially in these three principles: <strong>Addressability, Uniform interface, and Statelessness</strong>.
+Focus specially in these three principles: <strong>Addressability, Uniform interface, Statelessness</strong>.
 Provide examples (e.g. how does each HTTP method work in your API).
-Note that Connectedness will be addressed in Deadline 4.
+Note that Connectedness will be addressed in more depth in Deadline 4.
 </bloquote>

 </details>